 Semester V Hours/Week: 1

 Core Course - 13 PROJECT Credits: 1

-Course Code 23UPHC54PR Internal 100
+Course Code Internal

+24UPHC54PR 100

-On completion of the practical, the students will be able to
+On completion of the project, the students will be able to

-- CO1: understand the concepts to select projects in Physics, Electronics and related interdisciplinary fields.
-[K2] - CO2: construct the circuit /experimental set up /theoretical model to calculate the required physical/electrical parameters.
-[K2] - CO3: execute the technical skills in handling the equipment, observe the measurements and exhibit written communication skill acquired in related project.
-[K3] - CO4: relate the accuracy of the results with the theoretical standards and communicate academic and technological knowledge orally.
-[K3] - CO5: apply the outcome of the project to meet the challenges at higher education level / societal level.
-[K3]
+- CO1: understand the concepts to select projects related to Physics, Electronics and related interdisciplinary fields.
+[K2] - CO2: apply the theoretical knowledge to construct the circuit /experimental set up /theoretical model to calculate the required physical/electrical parameters.
+[K3] - CO3: execute the technical skills in handling the equipment, observe the measurements and exhibit written communication skill acquired in related project.
+[K3] - CO4: relate the accuracy of the results with the theoretical standards and communicate academic and technical knowledge orally.
+[K3] - CO5: assess the project to meet the challenges at higher education level /societal level.
+[K4]